 Welcome to Cannonbeachlive.com – from Northwest Oregon

 Hi there and welcome to the cannonbeachlive.com website.
-This site is currently being ‘upgraded’ and is a ‘work-in-progress’.
+This site is currently a ‘work-in-progress’.
 If you find anything missing in the tide tables or the events – that you’d like to see – then please contact us.
-Thank you for visiting.
+If you’re looking for live weather conditions and tides at Haystack Rock and Cannon Beach then you’ll want to visit this Cannon Beach live webcam Thank you for visiting.

 Cannon Beach, Oregon.
-Named in June 2013 as “One of the World’s 100 Most Beautiful Places.” by National Geographic. [and, you know they've seen some beautiful places]!
+Named in June 2013 as “One of the World’s 100 Most Beautiful Places.” by National Geographic. [and, they've seen some beautiful places]!

 The City of Cannon Beach is located on the Pacific Northwest Coast of Oregon, 80 miles west of Portland and 25 miles south of Astoria.
 Cannon Beach is surrounded by the natural beauty of forests, ocean beaches, rivers, and the Oregon Coast Mountain range.
 Four miles in length, and with a population of 1,705, Cannon Beach is a popular and picturesque resort area, playing host to more than half-a-million visitors annually.